iamshgulati/learn-java-se/Interview-QA-Set-1.md

 4. Necessary logic which restricts the creation of more than one object

-#### What are different access specifiers in Java?
+#### What are the different access specifiers in Java?
 Explain.

-Access specifiers in Java: private, package level (default), protected, public
+Access specifiers in Java are: private, package level (default), protected, public

-1. Private: private access specifier restricts access to class level
+1. Private: private access specifier restricts access of members to the class level
-2. Package level: package level (or default) access specifier restricts access to package level
+2. Package level: package level (or default) access specifier restricts access of members and classes to the package level
-3. Protected: protected access specifier restricts access to package level but members of the class can be accessed outside by using inheritance
+3. Protected: protected access specifier restricts access of members to package level but members can also be accessed outside by using inheritance
-4. Public: public access specifier allows members to be accessed from anywhere
+4. Public: public access specifier allows members and classes to be accessed from anywhere

 Members of class can be declared with any of the four access specifiers.
 But the same is not true for all the classes.
 If programmer is writing an inner class then it can be declared with any of the four access level.
-The outer class should always be declared with public or package level access i.e default access.
+The outer class should always be declared with public access level or package access level (default access level).

 Constructor of a class can have any of the four access levels.
-If the class is having default constructor, then such constructor will have same access level as that of its class.
+If a class has compiler defined default constructor, then such constructor will have same access level as that of its class.

 While overriding, the subclass should retain the same access level as that of the superclass.
-Method and subclasses can be declared with stronger access level than that of the superclass but not weaker access level than that of the superclass.
+Method and subclasses can be declared with stronger access level than that of the superclass but not with weaker access level than that of the superclass.

 #### What is the need to override toString() method?

 In Object class, the toString() method is implemented to return a string which represents the fully qualified class name and address of the object created.
 It's return type is String.
-It is decalred using public access specifier and it does not take any arguments Purpose of toSring() method is to show the state of an object.
+It is decalred using public access specifier and it does not take any arguments.
+Purpose of toSring() method is to show the state of an object.
 Programmer can override the toString() method to return or print relevant properties or data members useful for the end user.